compbio-UofT/CouGaR-viz/README.md

 CouGaR-viz
 ==========

 This is a visualization package for laying out complex genomic rearrangements.
 More specifically focusing on those occuring in amplified regions.
+Special thanks to Gary Baumgartner (@gfb) for helping get it started in Racket.

 Running
 -----------